Privas, Ardeche: tourism & sightseeing

 While there are hotels in Privas, it is also inexpensive to rent a room in a house outside of town or rent a chalet or pitch a tent at Ardèche Camping.

-The Ardèche is the only department in France that does not have train service and it is only accessible by car or bus.
+The Ardèche is the only department in France that does not have a train service and it is only accessible by car or bus.
 Buses regularly leave from the Gare Routière and TGV station in nearby Valence and the journey usually takes about an hour.

 Information on outdoor activities and rentals can be found at the Office de Tourisme Privas-Rhône et Vallées at 3, Place Général de Gaulle.
 Privas is near the Parc Naturel Régional des Monts d’Ardèche, a natural park that offers hiking, dog sledding, snowshoeing, canyoning, and rock climbing excursions.